The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trenitalia Standard provides Wi-Fi, bistro service and an entertainment portal.
 Premium adds leather seats and a welcome drink.
 Business-class gives you more room, with table service and classier fittings, and if you go for Executive you can sit in a rotating chair, and access a private meeting room.
 You won't be charged anything for your luggage, as long as it fits in the designated compartments.
 Small pets are welcome on board in a carrying case, and larger dogs may board with a muzzle and leash.
 Guide dogs are the exception to this.
 Bicycles can be carried on the train, disassembled and folded closed or put in a bike bag.
 If you have any disabilities you can request assistance.
 With Italo you can choose the basic Smart class, with leather seating; Comfort, with more leg-room; Prima, with fast-track entry and a welcome drink; or Italo Premier, offering wide armchairs and entertainment screens.
 You can carry two luggage items that go in a compartment, plus a carry-on bag.
 Pets weighing up to around 22lbs can be taken on board, with restrictions removed for guide dogs.
 You can take a folded bicycle with you, considered as one of your luggage items.
 Friendly assistance is available for people with disabilities.
 The two Intercity train services offer First class and Standard class.
 The latter provides comfortable seating; the former gives additional leg space.
 Cyclists can bring a bike, disassembled in a bag, and smaller pets are allowed in containers.
 Disabled people can ask for assistance.
 Regionale offers one standard priced Ordinaria ticket class, with assistance for disabled passengers.
 Disassembled bicycles are allowed on board as long as they don't disturb other passengers, and you may bring a small household pet in a travel container.

-Some of the Rome train stations to Florence you can start your journey from include Roma Termini, Roma Tiburtina and Roma Ostiense.
-Similarly, some of the arrival train stations in Florence include Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.
+When taking the train between Rome and Florence, you can choose to depart from train stations like Roma Termini, Roma Tiburtina and Roma Ostiense.
+Your journey can end in train stations such as Firenze Santa Maria Novella, Firenze Rifredi and Firenze Campo di Marte.

-When travelling this route, Omio customers are departing most frequently from Roma Termini and arriving in Firenze Santa Maria Novella.
+Omio customers who travel this route most frequently depart from Roma Termini and arrive in Firenze Santa Maria Novella.

-Passengers booking this route most frequently board their trains from Roma Termini and need to travel around 0 mile (s) / 0 km from the city centre to get to this train station.
+Passengers booking this journey most frequently board their trains from Roma Termini and need to travel around 1 mile (s) / 1 km from the city centre to get to this train station.